-Components in Flash are built-in, pre-coded wonders that simplify the creation of interactive Flash movies.
-Components can be used to add interaction and navigation elements to your Flash movies, allowing you to use Flash to create surveys, forms, interactive art galleries, or even complete graphical user interfaces for your Flash movies.
+Components in Flash are built-in, precoded wonders that simplify the creation of interactive Flash movies.
+Components can be used to add interaction and navigation elements to your Flash movies, allowing you to create surveys, forms, interactive art galleries, or even complete graphical user interfaces for your Flash movies.
 Among other things, you can also use components (with the help of some fairly sophisticated ActionScript) to access and manipulate data from the Web and other sources.

-Flash 8 ships with more than a dozen components, and you can download more components built by Flash community members by choosing Help Flash Exchange.
-Some of the components that ship with Flash 8 are
+Flash CS3 ships with more than two dozen ActionScript 2.0 components and more than three dozen ActionScript 3.0 components.
+You can download more components built by Flash community members by choosing Help Flash Exchange.